 Every patient is different, and there may be some variations in visit timing and such based on individualized requirements.
 Dr. Dacyshyn believes firmly in moderation, and crafting a treatment plan that is realistic for you, one that you leave feeling comfortable with, and one that you also feel capable of handling.

-The Edmonton Clinic of Naturopathic Medicine also has on staff: a Psychologist, a Chiropractor, an Acupuncturist, a Massage Therapist, and a Reflexologist available to give our patients any additional support that they might need in order to fulfill their goals of optimum physical health, and wellness but also emotional health as well.
+The Edmonton Clinic of Naturopathic Medicine also has on staff: a Psychologist, an Acupuncturist, a Massage Therapist, and a Reflexologist available to give our patients any additional support that they might need in order to fulfill their goals of optimum physical health, and wellness but also emotional health as well.